nano-o/ivy-proofs/fba-paxos/README.md

 ### Level 1 description (most abstract)

-Highest level descirption.
-Uses a global view of state in all nodes.
+High level description using a global view of state in all nodes.
 After following [Install IVy](#Install-IVy), verify this isolate with:
 ```bash
 ivy_check isolate=level_1 paxos.ivy